zzstoatzz/prefect-pack/examples/run_a_prefect_worker/on_local/README.md

+### example of how to run a local process worker with ephemeral dependencies

 run a prefect server in the background
 ```
 docker run -p 4200:4200 --rm ghcr.io/astral-sh/uv:python3.12-bookworm-slim uvx prefect server start --host 0.0.0.0